Making Queensland life feel even better

 On average, camp fire burns victims are aged 2 ½.
 Never leave a camp fire unattended and always put fires out with water before going to bed or leaving the campsite.
 Don’t use sand to put out a fire, which can hold heat and cause severe burns if stepped on.

-Last but not least, it’s important to remember that you might come into contact with some of Queensland’s dangerous creatures during the summer months.
-This might be because they are more active in warm weather, or because you’re more likely to be out and about in their habitat in summer.
+Last but not least, it’s important to remember that you might come into contact with some of Queensland’s dangerous creatures when you're out and about, or even at home.

 You can find our list of Queensland’s dangerous creatures, how to avoid them and what to do if you come into contact, here.